Overview

 backend/ Abstract Backend interface (backend.h)

-llvm_codegen.h LLVM codegen class
+llvm_codegen.h Text-emitter codegen class

 version.h Single-source version definition